-Indicator Target (Data covering to year end unless otherwise stated) 2020/21 2021/22 2022/23 2022/23 % of ASB (Anti-Social Behaviour) complaints resolved within locally agreed targets (Housing and Social Wellbeing Committee) Year-end data available 16th April - NM 95.9% 89.2% 81% 90% Comments on Performance for 2022-23 and Target The % of ASB complaints resolved within locally agreed targets has reduced compare some cases.
-Work has been undertaken with the locality teams to improve performance • due to the nature ar nd complexity of
+Indicator Performance Target (Data covering to year end unless otherwise stated) 2020/21 2021/22 2022/23 2022/23 % of ASB (Anti-Social Behaviour) complaints resolved within locally agreed targets (Housing and Social Wellbeing Committee) Year-end data available 16th April - NM 95.9% 89.2% 81% 90%

+The % of ASB complaints resolved within locally agreed targets has reduced compared to the previous year and below target.
+This is due to the nature and complexity of some cases.
+Work has been undertaken with the locality teams to improve performance and meet the target of 90% in future reports.